nicocardiel/megaradrp-cookbook/_sources/crmasks.rst.txt

   a cosmic ray in the mean combination.
 - ``CRMASK1``, ``CRMASK2``, ``CRMASK3``: Masks for pixels suspected
   of being affected by a cosmic ray in each of the individual exposures.
+- ``MEANCR``: Mask computed using the chosen CR detection method on the masked mean combination.

 In all these masks, pixels suspected of being affected by a cosmic ray are set to 1, while the rest of the pixels are set to 0.

-Finally, the extension ``LAMEDIAN`` contains the corrected image generated by the L.A.
-Cosmic algorithm (van Dokkum 2001).
+Finally, the extension ``AUXCLEAN`` contains the corrected image generated by the chosen CR detection algorithm.

 Do not forget to copy the file ``crmasks.fits`` to the `data/` subdirectory before running the MEGARA DRP to generate the reduced scientific result.